In America, elections are supposed to represent the will of the people - not the will of politicians.

 And we worked to get Amendments Y and Z onto the ballot.
 When these initiatives were presented to the Colorado legislature in the form of two bills, we lobbied at the Capitol for bipartisan support.
 And in a time of political partisanship, the bills passed both houses of the legislature – UNANIMOUSLY.

-Voters approved Amendments Y and Z with 71% of the vote.
+Then voters approved Amendments Y and Z with 71% of the vote.

 Pledge your support for making sure our new independent redistricting commissions are fully funded, attract diverse applicants from across Colorado, and empower the public to provide input about our communities.